crypto101/book/README.rst

 Building
 ========

-Please note that building anywhere besides on the machine lvh_ builds on is a very new and experimental feature, and is likely to be many different kinds of broken.
+WARNING: Please note that building (anywhere besides on the machine lvh_ builds on, in any way besides the way that lvh_ builds it) is a very new and experimental feature, and is many different kinds of broken.
 If you try this, and it doesn't work out, *please* file an issue so we can resolve it.

 Run ``make`` in the root directory of the repository to convert the source files into rendered versions of all supported formats.